KinRap/GenerativeAIForTechWriters/Docs/JasperAI.md

 -	Generation of creative writing prompts and ideas to overcome writer's block.
 -	Voice commands for hands-free operation.
 -	Multilingual support.
--	Customizable Templates.
+-	Customizable templates.
--	Integration with Other Tools.
+-	Integration with other tools.
--	Built-in Chrome Extension.
+-	Built-in Chrome extension.
 -	Plagiarism checker to ensure originality and proper citation.